 The land and water areas that together will comprise a continuous water management system for the TVC area.
 This system will provide water storage and attenuation to manage stormwater before it discharges into the Indian River Lagoon.
-This regional system will be created incrementally as it expands, supplements, or modifies the existing canal network in order to restore more natural discharge patterns.
+This regional system will be created incrementally as new development is approved, gradually replacing the existing canal network in order to restore natural discharge patterns and improve water quality.